 Your chosen floor product should be selected with care and consideration.
-Whilst the cost should be considered, we do not recommend picking the cheapest or the most expensive, our products have been developed and manufactured to meet the specification and requirement for a range of floors and environments, therefore, you should select your floor paint to meet you specific needs and expectations.
+Whilst the cost should be considered, we do not recommend picking the cheapest or the most expensive, our products have been developed and manufactured to meet the specification and requirement for a range of floors and environments. therefore, you should select your floor paint to meet your specific needs and expectations.

 Excessive amounts of Laitance